AI Workshop: learn to build apps with AI →

 A common need you can have is to spin up a Web Server from a particular folder in your system.

-You have absolutely no time to configure a proper web server like Apache or Nginx because this is just for a few minutes or for testing your app.
+You don’t have time to configure a full web server like Apache or Nginx because this is just for a few minutes or for testing your app.

 How do you do so?